makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

 * two major approaches
   * social media to model public mood as it relates to major public events
-    * Changes correlated with major political events, natural disasters, cultural phenomenon, and in the prediction of stock prices [8, 35]
+    * Changes correlated with major political events, natural disasters, cultural phenomena, and in the prediction of stock prices [8, 35]
   * clinical approach: using social media and machine learning techniques to classify abnormal psychological states (depression, anxiety, PTSD, etc) in populations [7, 16]
   * Our research exploits both techniques to understand the impact of major Brexit events on the mental well-being
-* Automatic detection of non-clinical depressive states (known here as psychological distress status) in social media political-related contents (tweets)
+* Automatic detection of non-clinical depressive states (ie psychological distress status) in social media political-related contents (tweets)
   * difficult task: no clear posts in which users explicitly share their mental health problems, medical diagnosis or depressive thoughts
 * we train a supervised learning model on labelled distress tweets and use it